-Ear infection is common in children but can occur at any age.
+Ear infection is very common in children, although it can occur in people of any age.
 The main symptoms are earache and feeling unwell.
 Painkillers are the main treatment.
-Antibiotics are not usually needed but are prescribed in some cases.
+Antibiotics are not usually helpful but are prescribed in some cases.
 The infection usually clears within a few days.

 What is an ear infection?